-- 5.6Suppliers should promote equal opportunity and shall not discriminate on grounds such as nationality, race, sex, gender identity, sexual orientation, creed, social status, or existence of or nonexistence of disability with regards to all aspects of employment.
+- 5.6Suppliers should promote equal opportunity and shall not discriminate on grounds such as nationality, race, age, gender, gender identity, sexual orientation, belief, social status, or disability with regards to all aspects of employment.

 - 5.7Suppliers shall not tolerate harassment.